zoonderkins/blahdns/README.md

 3. [DNSPrivacy.org](https://dnsprivacy.org)

 ## Disclaimer
-* This is an experimental service, I'm not responsible for any down-time.
+* This is an experimental + hobby service, I'm not responsible for any down-time.
 * Make sure to agree with our [POLICY](https://github.com/ookangzheng/blahdns/#policy) before using the service.
 * This service is for PERSONAL use, huge traffic is not welcomed, will drop PTR, ANY by default.
 * We can't block some ads within Apps inside your phone (Youtube official app Ads, Facebook app Ads, Twitter app Ads... )